Rafizqi64/LungmarkerRadiology_BEP_2024/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Copy your .xlsx dataset into the same directory as the python scripts or adjust the filepath to the location of the dataset.
+Copy your .xlsx dataset into the same directory as the python scripts or adjust the filepath in the code to the location of the dataset.

 ## Usage